microsoft/measure-sociobias-VLM/README.md

 ### Dataset

 The dataset includes action-based descriptions of each profession and is used to evaluate various societal biases exhibited by vision-language models.
+It can be downloaded from [here](https://1drv.ms/u/c/85feafee8d8062f3/EcvNq4wsR5dNmhIO_Ay4fNkBCPSPCRHXNFCmcJMnMwKOiw?e=G4JGRL).

 ### Findings